Cloudxtreme/dotfiles-6/README.md

 ## Managing

-For managing dotfiles I use [GNU Stow](http://www.gnu.org/software/stow/), a :*"symlink manager which takes distinct packages of software and/or data located in separate directories on the filesystem, and makes them appear to be installed in the same place"*.
+For managing dotfiles I use [GNU Stow](http://www.gnu.org/software/stow/), a *"symlink manager which takes distinct packages of software and/or data located in separate directories on the filesystem, and makes them appear to be installed in the same place"*.
 It makes sharing these files among many users, systems and machines ridiculously easy when used with Git.

 To install GNU Stow you can use your system's default package manager, for example: